 Offer constructive feedback

 Contrary to what some leaders think, feedback it is not a time to judge your team.
-Feedback offers the opportunity to playback your understanding of the conflict to the parties, as well as validating your understanding.
+Feedback offers the opportunity to playback your understanding of the conflict to the parties, as well as validate your understanding.
 Until the parties in conflict resolution validate your understanding of the conflict, you cannot claim to understand the conflict motivators.
 So, your feedback must address the cause of the conflict based on your understanding of it.
 It is okay to give your opinions to the parties and bring them into an agreement.
 But from experience, it is more productive to ask the parties to identify the possible way forward.
-If you understood the motivatorst, then you can ask, for example; “What can you do now to ameliorate the issues and enhance productivity?”
+If you understood the motivators, then you can ask, for example; “What can you do now to ameliorate the issues and enhance productivity?”

 The essence of your questioning is not to identify the one strategy that could resolve the conflict.
 Odds are you will not find any.
-Instead, you are looking for possible options you can convert into action plans that can resolve the conflice if executed.
+Instead, you are looking for possible options you can convert into action plans that can resolve the conflict if executed.
 Make note of the options as they fall out, and ask for more until they could no longer offer any.

 Set goals and follow through

 An important task in leading through conflict resolution is identifying the conflict motivators and articulating the steps to eliminate them.
-Once the motivators have been identified by going through the “Paying Attention to Conflict Motivators” and “Offering Constructive Feedback” sections above, it is time to set goal to eliminate them.
+Once the motivators have been identified by going through the “Paying Attention to Conflict Motivators” and “Offering Constructive Feedback” sections above, it is time to set a goal to eliminate them.
 The goal section is easy.
 You only need to prioritize the options raised at the feedback stage and secure each party’s commitment to deal with them in turn.
 In that process, you will also set clear deadlines when each goal will be accomplished and follow through.